"What do you suggest we do with him?"

 "You wouldn't really—er—would you son?" stammered their father.
-"Don't want your mother knowing I went to a Muggle funfair, let alone that I took you lot with me."
+"Don't want your mother knowing I went to a Muggle funfair, let alone that I took the lot of you with me."

 There's that word again thought Harry.
 He was about to make his presence known to the family when Percy bent down.
 A small girl had pulled on his robes.
 What strange robes they were, too.

-"What've you go here, Ginny?"
+"What've you got there, Ginny?"
 Percy asked, in a kinder voice than he had used previously.

 She shook her head, giggling and put another piece into her mouth.
 "I don't know what it's called," their father replied.
 "But I paid for it with their money."
 He seemed to think this was quite clever, and his kind laugh put Harry at ease.